DNA64/SuperHakchi/README.md

-## A detailed guide to installing games on the SNES Classic by DNA64.
+## A detailed guide to manually installing and patching games on the SNES Classic by DNA64.
 ###### This guide is written for Windows users only at this time, however Mac and Linux users may be able to follow along using similar methods.

-# HAKCHI2 OFFICIALLY RELEASED!
+### HAKCHI2 OFFICIALLY RELEASED!
 ### Get the official Hakchi release [HERE](https://github.com/ClusterM/hakchi2/releases).
 Development of this guide will continue as part of something larger, more on that soon in the usual places.